 At the date of authorization of these financial statements, other than the Standards and Interpretations adopted by the Company in advance of their effective dates, the following Interpretations were in issue but not yet effective.
+The Company intends to adopt these new and amended Standards and Interpretations, if applicable, when they become effective.

-IFRS 17 "Insurance contracts" was issued in May 2017 and replaced IFRS 4 "Insurance contracts".
+IFRS 17 "Insurance contracts" - was issued in May 2017 and replaced IFRS 4 "Insurance contracts".
 The new standard establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts within the scope of the standard.
 An entity shall apply IFRS 17 "Insurance Contracts" to insurance contracts, including reinsurance contracts, it issues; reinsurance contracts it holds; and investment contracts with discretionary participation features it issues, provided the entity also issues insurance contracts.

 IFRS 17 is effective for annual reporting periods beginning on or after January 1, 2023.
 Earlier application is permitted if both IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial Instruments have also been applied.
+This standard is not applicable to the Company.